SixArm/unix-shell-script-kit/README.md

 ### OS Err

-OS Err: An operating system error has been detected.
+An operating system error has been detected.
 This is intended for such things as "cannot fork", "cannot create pipe", or the like.
 It includes things like getuid returning a user that does not exist in the passwd file.